hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 - **Symptoms**: The user repeatedly searches for the same dataset even though they recently explored it in Loop.
 They are unaware of a shortcut to reopen the dataset directly.
 - **Resolution**: Point them to the folder icon next to the **Explore** bar in the application header.
 Clicking it opens the **Repository Activity** dialog, which lists recently browsed datasets and collections.
 From the list, choose **Explore** to relaunch the dataset instantly or **Open Repository in website** to jump back to the remote site.

-### Dataset file list stops after the first page
+### User doesn't know how to see all files on a dataset
 - **Symptoms**: Only the first batch of files is displayed when viewing a large dataset.
 Pagination controls show that more files exist, but the user is unsure how to load them.
 - **Resolution**: Explain that Loop paginates large file listings based on the configured default page size (20 items by default).
 Use the pagination controls in the file browser to load additional pages of files.
 For installations that regularly handle very large datasets, administrators can raise `default_pagination_items` so more files appear per page.
 - **Escalation**: If no pagination controls appear, gather the dataset identifier and repository version and escalate as a connector defect.

 ### Dataverse API key authentication fails
 - **Symptoms**: Users receive repeated authentication prompts or error banners when adding a Dataverse API token.
 Draft datasets and private files remain inaccessible even after entering a key.
 - **Resolution**: Confirm that the token was copied without leading or trailing spaces and that it has not expired on the Dataverse server.
 Instruct the user to edit the repository entry under **Repositories → Settings** and re-enter the token, ensuring it is saved for future sessions.
+Ensure that the API key has rights to access the dataset they want to explore.
 - **Escalation**: Capture the Dataverse version and error message for engineering review if authentication still fails against a supported release.

 ### DOI or dataset URL does not work in the Explore bar
 - **Symptoms**: Pasting a DOI or dataset URL results in an error banner or no action.
 The user may be unsure which formats are accepted.
 - **Resolution**: Confirm the identifier matches a supported format (for example, `doi:10.7910/DVN/MYSRMN`, `https://doi.org/10.7910/DVN/MYSRMN`, `doi:10.5281/zenodo.4884775`, `https://doi.org/10.5281/zenodo.4884775`, or a full HTTPS dataset URL like `https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FMYSRMN&version=1.0`).
 Ensure that this DOI is linked to a supported dataset and that the repository is supported and accessible from the current environment.
-If the dataset is draft or private, add the required API key before retrying.
+You can check that the DOI is linked to a valid repository on the section **Try resolving a DOI name** of `https://www.doi.org` website.
+If the dataset is draft, ensure you add the required API key before retrying.
 - **Escalation**: Collect the full identifier and any console errors if supported formats still fail.

 ### Repository compatibility issues